graphgeeks-lab/30DaysOfGraph/README.md

 ## Phase 4: Graph Algorithms & Applications (Days 21–26)

-Goal: extract value from graphs
+Goal: extract value from graphs (You may implement this using a graph database or engine or networkX)

 | Day | Name | Description | Activity |
 |----:|------|-------------|----------|